 “Over the years, my food philosophy has evolved into a personal style that celebrates cooking in Australia, while drawing on my Anglo-Indian family heritage and extensive experiences through Asia and Europe.

 “My aim is to create original, deliciously crafted food with a big focus on clean, balanced flavours.
 I want people to relate to what they’re eating, to have fun and feel a sense of warmth and honesty from the experience.
 I am very passionate about sourcing high quality and handpicked local produce, in particular working closely with farmers, who are all an integral part of my community”, says Emma.

-She was also recognised by InDaily as one South Australia’s Top 40 Leaders Under 40, a prestigious list celebrating the states leading entrepreneurs, innovators and future business leaders under the age of 40.
+In 2020 Emma was also recognised by InDaily as one South Australia’s Top 40 Leaders Under 40, a prestigious list celebrating the states leading entrepreneurs, innovators and future business leaders under the age of 40.